 Snow Bengal kittens are irresistible, but that small and cute kitten will soon mature into a demanding mature cat.
 So, before you sign up for one of these cats, you need to be 100% sure that you can provide the type of home environment that they need to thrive.

-Snow Bengal cats adore company and don’t enjoy being left home alone for long periods of time.
+Snow Bengal cats adore company and don’t enjoy being left home alone for long periods.
 They have higher energy levels than many cat breeds, meaning you’ll need to provide a great deal of entertainment and stimulation for them to feel content.

-Bengal cats of any color can suffer from a few different health conditions, so you need to be sure you can budget for any veterinary care that they may need in the future.
+Bengal cats of any color can suffer from a few health conditions, and you need to be sure you can budget for any veterinary care that they may need in the future.